 During the financial year, the Company recognised an income tax credit for the surrender of tax losses to the Company's parent undertaking and subsidiary undertaking.
-The total group tax relief surrendered to the Company's parent undertaking amounted to €1.9 million (2022: €1.9 million), subsidiary amounted to €1.1 million (2022: €1.1 million).
-The total group tax relief surrendered to fellow subsidiaries of the parent undertaking amounted to €NIL (2022: €NIL).
+The total group tax relief surrendered to the Company's parent undertaking amounted to \in 1.8 million (2023: \in 1.9 million) and to the Company's subsidiary amounted to \in 1.1 million (2023: \in 1.1 million).